Eight Forest Lane

 Instructions

-• Place the spinach and rocket leaves in a large bowl.
+• Place the rocket leaves in a large bowl.
 Add in sliced pear and walnuts.

 • Tear prosciutto into smaller pieces and add to the salad.
 Toss to combine and set aside.